 Apple remains cautious with portless iPhone

-The problem is that Apple is being cautious about this plan due to concerns about facing legal pressure from the European Union (EU), which has required manufacturers to use USB-C ports through a new law.
+The problem is that Apple is being cautious with this plan due to concerns about facing legal pressure from the European Union (EU), which has required manufacturers to use USB-C ports through a new law.
 However, the good news for Apple is that a new report from 9to5Mac says that the EU has confirmed that current laws do not prevent Apple from launching a portless iPhone.

 Apple launches iPhone 16 with integrated AI software

-Sharing with the press, European Commission (EC) representative Federica Miccoli said: "This device does not need to incorporate a wired charging solution because it cannot be recharged in this way by itself."
+Sharing with the press, European Commission (EC) representative Federica Miccoli said: "This device does not need to incorporate a wired charging solution because it cannot be recharged in this way itself."

 Source: https://thanhnien.vn/eu-tao-dieu-kien-de-apple-hien-thuc-hoa-iphone-trong-mo-185250320082909772.htm